Things To See In Aswan

 About Aswan

 Aswan is lovely.
-It’s also more peaceful than Cairo and Luxor, making a few days here the perfect antidote to their chaos.
-Especially if you select a room with a view of the Nile to watch felucca sail by.
+It’s also more peaceful than Cairo and Luxor, making a few days here the perfect place to escape for a few days.
+Especially if you select a room with a view of the Nile to watch felucca sailing by.

 Today, this area is known as Nubia, which encompasses southern Egypt to Khartoum in Sudan.
 The name is derived from the Noba nomads that moved here from Sudan after the collapse of their kingdom.

-Nubians still live here today and along with the amazing temples in this area, you can also visit a Nubian village to learn more about their unique culture.
+Nubians still live here today, and along with the amazing temples in this area, and you can also visit a Nubian village to learn more about their unique culture.

 Temples To See North of Aswan

-There are three notable temples north of Aswan, making them ideal to visit when traveling from Luxor.
-If however, you’re verging on temple fatigue, just stop at the Temple of Horus, which is a highlight.
+There are three notable temples north of Aswan, making them ideal to visit when traveling from Luxor to Aswan.
+All three are located on the east side of the Nile.
+If you’re starting to get temple fatigue, I recommend the Temple of Horus, which is the most beautiful and very well-preserved.

-If you want to experience some local culture, there’s also a lively market to visit here.
+If you want to experience some local culture, and have the time, there’s also a lively market a short walk away.

 The Temple of Horus, built between 237 and 57 BC, is one of the best preserved temples in Egypt, making this one of the top places to see along the way to Aswan.